JMarcosHP/Nextcloud-Guide/README.md

     sudo systemctl enable --now nginx php8.4-fpm postgresql redis-server

 <br/><br/>

 ### Server Tuning
 **Database tuning and Unix socket configuration:**

-Use the following page to get the appropiate configuration acording with your hardware specs. [https://pgtune.leopard.in.ua/](https://pgtune.leopard.in.ua/)
+Use the following page to get the appropiate configuration acording to your hardware specs and number of connections. [https://pgtune.leopard.in.ua/](https://pgtune.leopard.in.ua/)

 Now edit `/etc/postgresql/17/main/postgresql.conf` and set the values given by the page.
 Then proceed editing this lines for the Unix socket: